Monu91-ai/Monu-RL-midterm-project/README.md

 Y: Vertical distance from the bird to the gap between the pipes.

-States are discretized to keep the Q-table manageable.

 # 3. Data Exploration
 As our data is generated during the game play: